-Nordip may affect your developing baby if you take it during pregnancy.
-Your doctor can discuss with you the risks and benefits
+This medicine may affect your developing baby if you take it during pregnancy.
+Your doctor can discuss with you the risks

-If you have not told your doctor about any of the above, tell them before you start taking Nordip.
+If you have not told your doctor about any of the above, tell him/her before you start taking Nordip.

 Taking other medicines

-Your doctor or pharmacist has a complete list of medicines to be careful with or avoid while taking Nordip.
+Your doctor and pharmacist have more information on medicines to be careful with or avoid while taking Nordip.

 How to take Nordip